 --very_verbosefor very verbose diagnostic output.

-The compiled binary, ELF image, memory usage and link statistics can be found in the
+You can find the compiled binary, ELF image, memory usage and link statistics in the

 Compiling static libraries